 Special Events at Malabar Farm State Park

 Malabar Farm offers many educational and family-friendly activities throughout the year.
-From a maple syrup festival to barn dances and more, the best way to keep up with them is either through their Facebook page or Foundation events page website.
+Ohio Heritage Days are in September and include horse-drawn wagon rides, crafters, an open house for the Ceely Rose House and tours of the big house, and Civil War reenactors.
+In February, a maple syrup festival is open to the public and in summer, barn dances are offered.
+The best way to keep up with Malabar Farm events is through their Facebook page or the Foundation events page website.

 Our family loves visiting Malabar Farm State Park and I hope after this post that you will see why we think it is Ohio’s most versatile state park.
-There are so many facets to the learning that can happen on a day trip – I hope your family will take the time to enjoy it!
+There are so many different lessons that could be taught on a day trip to Malabar Farm.
+I hope your family will take the time to enjoy it!